 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew works so walk-in loading and ground-throw share the same path.
+Set the swing-door end facing the eave the crew is working, so walk-in loading and ground-throw share the same path.

 Surface protection